devon-smith/Nuclear_Fusor/README.md

 # Nuclear_Fusor

-Overview: Nuclear Fusor is the process of pushign togetehr two atoms to create a heavier atom and release a surge of energy.
+Overview: Nuclear Fusor is the process of pushing together two atoms to create a heavier atom and release a surge of energy.

 Creating a Nuclear Fusor Project